 There is an element to vocation beyond Western raison d’être, the French “reason for being” mired in Enlightenment sensibilities, that approaches the looser Japanese concept of ikigai, which can be translated as “a reason to get up in the morning” but was best described in a 1990 article in the Japanese business publication The Nikkei (formerly The Nihon Kaizai Shinbun) as “the process of allowing the self’s possibilities to bloom.”
 That process is itself a craft.
 Sorry, Tim Ferriss, there is no Four-Hour Ikigai.

 These are all-work-and-all-play lives lived in the livelihood of humanity’s lifeblood: art, creativity, design.
 “To create is to live twice,” Albert Camus famously mused.
-While that wisdom may have been a gesture at the metaphysical immortality of fame and legacy and the stuff of lifetime achievement awards, it can also be taken literally as the doubling — or more — of creative professional lives as compared to the workaday world’s corporate drones, to say nothing of the relatively fleeting glories afforded professional athletes, dancers, and porn stars.
+While that wisdom may have been a gesture at the metaphysical immortality of fame and legacy and the stuff of lifetime achievement awards, it can also be taken literally as the doubling — or more — of creative professional lives as compared to the workaday world’s corporate drones, to say nothing of the relatively fleeting glories afforded professional athletes.
 A driver’s license can be revoked for the elderly, but artistic license?
 Never.

 “I was a professor, a teacher.
 I just stayed in offices.
 It was awful,” said the prolific architect Daniel Libeskind, 70.
 “I have lived in reverse, my active period coming after the introspective, reflective period.
 With architecture, I fell into a new dimension.
 I made my first building when I was 52!
 Instead of withering me, time gave me a sense of flowering, of growing.
 To be honest, I don’t think of aging.
 There is an immortality to being creative.
 You are like God, who is the poetic symbol of creation, the poetry of creativity.
 As your work continues, you become younger.
 You discover youthfulness — braver, bolder, more confident, more adventurous.
 You discover possibilities.”